jankdc/site/src/pages/rr-learnings.md

 // ...
 React Router handler
 ```

-This doesn't work for some reason, took a lot of debugging and sanity checking to verify this.
-If I had to guess, it's probably because the call chain between Express and RR7 isn't connected.
-Luckily, RR7 introduced the concept of [middlewares](https://reactrouter.com/how-to/middleware) in their framework to do the same thing:
+This doesn't work for some reason.
+It took a lot of debugging and sanity checking to verify this.
+If I had to guess, it's probably because the execution context between Express and RR7 is different.
+Luckily, RR7 introduced the concept of [middlewares](https://reactrouter.com/how-to/middleware) in their framework to do something similar:

 ```tsx
 // app/context.ts